Releases

 Added

-• Added real Docker-backed Playwright E2E coverage for the onboarding flow and Homepage-driven app verification.
+suite-managercontrol-plane with owner sign-in, persistent onboarding state, and a guided first-run setup flow. - Added real Docker-backed Playwright E2E coverage for the onboarding flow and Homepage-driven app verification.

 Changed

-• Improved onboarding with Vaultwarden-first setup, guided Radicale calendar connection, clearer completion behavior, and a simpler escape path back to Homepage.
+/setup/experience. - Improved onboarding with Vaultwarden-first setup, guided Radicale calendar connection, clearer completion behavior, and a simpler escape path back to Homepage.

-• Tightened local/VPS validation and CI so generated env files, required Suite Manager auth inputs, and compose checks stay aligned with the real first-run flow.
+- Tightened local/VPS validation and CI so generated env files, required Suite Manager auth inputs, and compose checks stay aligned with the real first-run flow.

-• Clarified public-facing deployment messaging so the docs now distinguish the current maintained VPS/local stack from earlier Railway validation work.
+- Clarified public-facing deployment messaging so the docs now distinguish the current maintained VPS/local stack from earlier Railway validation work.

-• Reworked the public docs around a more beginner-friendly setup flow, including separate guides for Railway, VPS, and self-hosted hardware.
+- Reworked the public docs around a more beginner-friendly setup flow, including separate guides for Railway, VPS, and self-hosted hardware.

-• Strengthened the public docs language around hosted infrastructure, privacy boundaries, and why Railway or a VPS still differ from consumer Big Tech cloud ecosystems.
+- Strengthened the public docs language around hosted infrastructure, privacy boundaries, and why Railway or a VPS still differ from consumer Big Tech cloud ecosystems.

-• Added a short plain-language explanation of why a Google/Microsoft/Apple alternative still needs a cloud runtime for sync, backup, and multi-device access.
+- Added a short plain-language explanation of why a Google/Microsoft/Apple alternative still needs a cloud runtime for sync, backup, and multi-device access.

-• Simplified the early cloud explainer around a clearer ownership message and added an optional further-reading link for people who want more background.
+- Simplified the early cloud explainer around a clearer ownership message and added an optional further-reading link for people who want more background.

-• Moved the private-cloud explanation into the main What is flow and added a dedicated plain-language explainer page about why this differs from Google, Microsoft, or Apple cloud products.
+What isflow and added a dedicated plain-language explainer page about why this differs from Google, Microsoft, or Apple cloud products. - Reworked the plain-language cloud explainer around a safer and more relatable bank safe-deposit-box analogy.

-• Added a short Is My Own Suite free? section to explain the difference between free software and optional hosting costs.
+Is My Own Suite free?section to explain the difference between free software and optional hosting costs. - Updated docs and repo guidance to match the current Suite Manager-first architecture,

-• Changed local/VPS Vaultwarden routing so it now uses HTTPS and advertises an HTTPS public URL, which is required for the web signup flow to work correctly.
+suite-manageronboarding env inputs (OWNER_NAME,OWNER_PASSWORD,SESSION_SECRET,SUITE_MANAGER_PUBLIC_URL,SUITE_MANAGER_STATE_DIR) and expanded the suite-manager runtime env surface to consume existing Vaultwarden, Seafile, and Radicale bootstrap data. - Changed local/VPS Vaultwarden routing so it now uses HTTPS and advertises an HTTPS public URL, which is required for the web signup flow to work correctly.

-• Updated the Homepage base image pin to the v1.8.0 release digest to test whether newer upstream runtime behavior fixes the custom search widget regression.
+v1.8.0release digest to test whether newer upstream runtime behavior fixes the custom search widget regression.

 [0.3.0] - 2026-03-09